Detailed Grading Criteria

 - Aligning the dancer’s personal goals with the standards set forth by the DSA professional dance standards, is key to their success in the program.
 Every dancer in the department possesses the power to actively participate in their own personal growth as an artist.

-- All teachers/Guest Artist will assign points per day, and will be approved by Education Director staff or the Artistic Director.
+- All teachers/Guest Artist will assign points per day, and will be approved by Education Director or the Artistic Director.
+Dance Department Grading Rubrics

-- Points can be deducted for not following proper DSA dress code, poor class etiquette (i.e. excessive talking and horseplay), being late to class, not applying corrections in a timely manner, not being respectful to the process (that also includes toward your teachers and fellow classmates).
+- Points can be deducted from the daily participation for the following reasons: for not following proper DSA dress code, poor class etiquette (i.e. excessive talking and horseplay), being late to class, working on other school work, refusal to listen to the teacher’s instruction, not applying corrections in a timely manner, not being respectful to the process (that also includes toward your teachers and fellow classmates), being disrespectful to guest artists (talking, being off task), a cell phone going off in class, and not being prepared for the work being done in class that day.

 - Full participation in scheduled Dance Major classes to complete semester course expectations.